leap-stc/leap-stc.github.io/docs/reference/rclone.md

 ```

 Once installed, you can setup "remotes", which are storage locations that have credentials.
 You can view and modify the rclone config file to add remotes.
 Rclone will show you where this is located by running: `rclone config file`.

-An example file might look something like this:
+Please consult our [Authentication guide](./authentication.md) for instructions on how to setup various remotes on rclone.

 ```
 [leap-pubs]